sourcesync/deeplearning-fbcunn-torch7-teslaK40-titanblack/README.md

 ## iTorch/Train_ConvNet_On_Cifar_GPU

-This is an iTorch script, based entirely on Soumith Chantala's example, presented at the NextML Workshop at Galvanize SOMA in January 2015.
+This is an iTorch script, based entirely on Soumith Chantala's example [ LINK ], presented at the NextML Workshop at Galvanize SOMA in January 2015.
 I've made a few changes which demonstrate how to marshal tensors to the GPU memory.

+### Download The Sample Data

+[ Instructions ]

+### Run ITorch Script

 [ Instructions ]